cisco/mindmeld/docs/source/userguide/nlp.rst

     'text': "I'd like a mujaddara wrap and two chicken kebab from palmyra" }

-The return value is a dictionary with the following fields:
+The return value is the dictionary described in the table below.

 +----------+--------------------------------------------------------------------------+-----------------------------------------------+
 | Key      | Value                                                                    | Component(s) Responsible                      |